armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-20-2.md

 ### Vault Secrets and Spring Cloud

-If you use Vault Secrets in conjunction with Spring Cloud, you should skip this version and move to `v2.20.3` instead.
+If you use Vault Secrets in conjunction with Spring Cloud, skip this version and upgrade to 2.20.3.

 ### Upgrading from 2.18.x with MySQL used for Front50 renames the plugin_artifacts table
 As a part of the upgrade from 2.18.x to 2.19.x, the table **plugin_artifacts** gets renamed to `plugin_info`.
 Downgrades from 2.19.x to 2.18.x do not revert the table name.
 The table remains named `plugin_info`, preventing access to the table.